 The glycemic index (GI) is a way to measure the impact specific types of food have on blood sugar.
 GI values range from zero to one hundred.
 Food with a high GI value will make blood sugar levels rise (and fall) quickly, food with a low GI value will have a more slow and steady effect.

 A GI value under 55 is low; foods that have a low GI value include beans, cruciferous vegetables, grapefruit, and tomatoes.
 A GI value between 56-69 is moderate; examples include pasta, green peas, sweet potatoes, orange juice, and blueberries.
-A GI value over 70 is high; examples include refined sugar, potatoes, white bread, dried fruit, carrots, and watermelon.
+A GI value over 70 is high; examples include refined sugar, potatoes, white bread, dried fruit, and watermelon.

 Why Are Glycemic Values Important?